Prune, Apple and Walnut Chutney Recipe

 2. Simmer uncovered until thick ( 50-60 mins).

-3. Pour into sterilised jars and leave for 8 weeks to allow flavours to develop.
+3. Pour into sterilised jars and leave for 8 weeks to allow the flavours to develop.

 What great recipes.
 I live in rural France. lots of garden produce & neighbours always dropping round everything from Strawberries to marrows.
 Collect buckets of windfall walnuts in Autumn so great to find another walnut recipe.